 Let me start by asking you a simple question.
-What do you do with code that doesn't fit or belong in the view layer or model layer?
+What do you do with code that doesn't fit or belong in the view and model layers?
 Do you put it in the controller layer?
 Don't feel guilty, though.
-That's what most developers do.
-The problem is that it inevitably leads to fat controllers that are difficult to test and manage.
+That is what most developers do.
+The problem is that it inevitably leads to fat controllers that are difficult to manage and test.

-The Model-View-ViewModel pattern presents a better separation of concerns by adding view models to the mix.
+The Model-View-ViewModel pattern offers a better separation of concerns by adding view models to the mix.
 The view model translates the data of the model layer into something the view layer can use.
-The controller layer is no longer responsible for this task.
+The controller layer is no longer responsible for that task.

-View (iOS) and window (macOS) controllers are notoriously hard to test because of their close relation to the view layer.
-By migrating some responsibilities, such as data manipulation, to the view model, testing becomes much easier.
-As you'll learn in this series, testing view models is surprisingly easy.
-Testing?
-Easy?
-Absolutely.
+View (iOS/tvOS) and window (macOS) controllers are notoriously hard to test because of their close relation to the view layer.
+By migrating some responsibilities, such as data management and manipulation, to the view model, testing becomes much easier.
+In fact, testing view models is surprisingly simple.

-Because a view model doesn't have a reference to the view controller that owns it, it's easy to write unit tests for a view model.
-Another benefit of MVVM is improved testability of view and window controllers.
-The controller no longer depends on the model layer, which makes them easier to test.
+Because a view model doesn't have a reference to the controller that owns it, it is straightforward to write unit tests for a view model.
+Another benefit of the MVVM pattern is improved testability of controllers.
+Controllers no longer interact with the model layer, which makes them easier to test.

-The responsibilities of the controller are reduced to controlling the interaction between the view layer and model layer.
-The view model provides a transparent interface to the view controller, which it uses to populate the view layer and interact with the model layer.
+The responsibilities of the controller are reduced to controlling the interaction between the view and model layers.
+The view model provides a transparent interface to the controller, which it uses to populate the view layer and interact with the model layer.
 This results in a transparent communication between the four components or layers of your application.

-Before we start implementing the Model-View-ViewModel pattern in an application, I'd like to highlight six key elements that define the Model-View-ViewModel pattern.
+Before we start implementing the Model-View-ViewModel pattern in an application, I would like to highlight six key elements that define the Model-View-ViewModel pattern.
 I sometimes refer to these as rules.
-But once you understand how the Model-View-ViewModel pattern does its magic, it's fine to bend or break some of these rules.
+But once you understand how the Model-View-ViewModel pattern does its magic, it is fine to bend or break some of these rules.

-First, the view doesn't know about the view controller it's owned by.
-Remember that views are supposed to be dumb.
-They only know how to present what they're given by the view controller to the user.
+First, the view or window doesn't know about the controller it is owned by.
+Remember that views and windows are supposed to be dumb objects.
+They only know how to present data to the user.
 This is a rule you should never break.
 Ever.

 Second, the view or window controller doesn't know about the model.
 This is something that separates MVC from MVVM.

-The model doesn't know about the view model it's owned by.
+The model doesn't know about the view model it is owned by.
 This is another rule that should never be broken.
-The model should have no clue who it's owned by.
+The model should have no clue who it is owned by.